jwhited02/deep-learning-challenge/README.md

 ---

 ### Summary
 - While the model achieved an accuracy of approximately 70%, it did not meet the target of 75%.
-However, the model demonstrated some predictive power, and several optimization strategies were employed, including adjustments to the neural network architecture and hyperparameter tuning.
+However, the model demonstrated some predictive power, and several optimization strategies were employed, including adjustments to the neural network architecture and adding more epochs.

 ---